hen9wu/hen9wu.github.io/_pages/about.md

 I am an associate professor at the School of Integrated Circuits of Peking University.

-I was a Research Staff Member at IBM T. J. Watson Research Center in New York State USA from 2016 to 2022.
-I received the Ph.D. degree in Electrical and Computer Engineering from Purdue University in 2016.
+I was a Research Staff Member at <a href='https://research.ibm.com/labs/albany/'>IBM T. J. Watson Research Center</a> in New York State USA from 2016 to 2022.
+I received the Ph.D. degree in Electrical and Computer Engineering from Purdue University under Professor <a href='https://engineering.purdue.edu/~yep/'>P.D.
+Ye</a> in 2016.
 My research focuses on Design Technology Co-optimization (DTCO), 3D Integration, VLSI Technology Development and Semiconductor Devices&Physics.

-I am a recipient of Best Paper Awards of several renowned conferences such as VLSI2024, DRC2015, SRC2015 and SISC2013.
+I am a recipient of Best Paper Awards of several renowned conferences such as <a href='http://www.vlsisymposium.org/'>VLSI</a>2024, <a href='https://2025.deviceresearchconference.org/'>DRC</a>2015, <a href='https://www.src.org/calendar/e005106/'>TECHON</a>2015 and <a href='https://www.ieeesisc.org/'>SISC</a>2013.
 I also received the IEEE Paul Rappaport Award and was appointed as "IBM Master Inventor".